SuhanaNadeem/CS-12-Final-Project-Server/README.md

-# LYNX Institute Server
+# CS 12 Final Project Server

-SERVER - LYNX Institute is an all-inclusive platform that allows new FIRST Robotics team members to gain a strong foundation in the knowledge needed for technical FRC subteams.
+SERVER - CS 12 Final Project is an all-inclusive platform that allows new FIRST Robotics team members to gain a strong foundation in the knowledge needed for technical FRC subteams.